DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 > #### Note
 >
-> Documents that contain DATE or DATETIME data must be formatted as YYYY-MM-DD or YYYY-MM-DDTHH:MM:SSZ in order to be successfully synced to a Domo dataset.
+> Documents that contain DATE or DATETIME data must be formatted as YYYY-MM-DD or YYYY-MM-DDTHH:MM:SSZ in order to be successfully synced to a Domo DataSet.

 <!-- theme: danger -->

 > #### Warning
 >
-> If your app has not yet created a dataset and you provide the wrong data type in the schema section of your manifest, your collection will not be able to create a dataset to export to.
-If, after adding documents to your collection and waiting the 15-minute period for a normally scheduled export, you do not see your AppDB dataset in your data center, double check to ensure that your schema is set up correctly.
-Common mistakes are to include a data type like NUMBER or INTEGER.
+> If your app has not yet created a DataSet and you provide the wrong data type in the schema section of your manifest, your collection will not be able to create a DataSet to export to.
+If, after adding documents to your collection and waiting the 15-minute period for a normally scheduled export, you do not see your AppDB DataSet in your data center, double check to ensure that your schema is set up correctly.
+A common mistake is to include a data type like NUMBER or INTEGER.

 <!-- theme: danger -->

 > #### Warning
 >
-> It's also important to be aware that collections won't sync to Domo if the owner of the collection doesn't have the correct permissions on the dataset that it's syncing to.
+> It's also important to be aware that Collections won't sync to Domo if the owner of the Collection doesn't have the correct permissions on the DataSet it's syncing to.
 >
 > This is important to know in the case of someone who gets removed from their Domo instance.
-For example, if Bob owns a collection that is synced to dataset, but then is removed from the Domo instance, "deleted user" will remain as owner of the collection unless updated, but will have no permissions on the dataset, so it will stop syncing.
+For example, if Bob owns a Collection that is synced to DataSet, and is then removed from the Domo instance, "deleted user" will remain as owner of the Collection unless updated; however, Bob will have no permissions on the DataSet, so it will stop syncing.
 >
-> The new owner of the collection not only has to be the owner, but has to be given admin permissions on the collection as well.
+> The new owner of the Collection not only has to be the owner, but has to be given Admin Permissions on the Collection as well.

 ### Making API Calls to Your Collection

-Examples of how to make calls to the collections defined in your manifest are below.
+Examples of how to make calls to the Collections defined in your manifest are below.
 For now, you will not be able to make these calls in local dev without including a proxy.
 Instead, you must publish your app and ensure that it is making calls in an installed app.

 <!-- theme: info -->

 > #### Note
 >
-> If you make any updates to the manifest and re-publish your app design, **you will need to edit the installed app and re-save it** for the manifest changes to take effect on the installed app (similar to what you would have to do if you made changes to the mapping section of your manifest).
+> If you make any updates to the manifest and re-publish your app design, **you will need to edit the installed app and re-save it** for the manifest changes to take effect on the installed app (similar to what you would have to do when making changes to the mapping section of your manifest).

 ### Create Document